FOR THE FINANCIAL YEAR ENDED 2024-25 TO THE MEMBERS OF MEGA CORPORATION LIMITED

 The Nomination and Remuneration Committee reviewed the performance of individual Directors on the basis of criteria such as the contribution of the individual Director to the Board and Committee meetings like preparedness on the issues to be discussed, meaningful and constructive contribution and inputs in meetings, etc.

-In a separate meeting of Independent Directors held on 01st February, 2024, performance of Non-Independent Directors and the Board as a whole was evaluated.
+In a separate meeting of Independent Directors held on 10th March, 2025, performance of Non-Independent Directors and the Board as a whole was evaluated.

-• The ability to contribute to and monitor our corporate governance practices.
+Contribute to and oversee corporate governance practices.

-• The ability to contribute by introducing international best practices to address business challenges and risks.
+Introduce international best practices to address business challenges and risks.

-• Active participation in long-term strategic planning.
+Actively participate in long-term strategic planning.

 MANAGEMENTS DISCUSSION AND ANALYSIS REPORT